Monty/IMDb_xref/README.md

 If you run one of the commands in the top-level menu as a shell script, it will still open the top-level menu when it exits.
-I find this convenient, but if you would prefer that it exit, simply set a NO_MENUS environment variable.
+I find this convenient, but if you would prefer that it exit, simply set a NO_MENUS environment variable, i.e.
+`export NO_MENUS="yes"`.

 ## Limitations